sina-gh021/ml-houseprice-regression-/README.md

-this project can be used to predict  price of a house in thehran based on tehran Approach : Non-linear regression the house_price.csv data set contains :
+this project can be used to predict  price of a house in thehran based on tehran \n Approach : Non-linear regression the house_price.csv data set contains :
 Area --> house area in M2